Welcome to Your One-Stop Chihuahua Information Center

 BREED GROUP: Toy VARIETIES - COAT: 2- long and smooth (short)

-HEAD: 2 (unofficial) apple and deer (only the deerhead type fits the conformation standards)
+HEAD: 2- apple (only the apple type fits the conformation standards) and deer (unofficial) See: Apple head VS Deer head

 AREA OF ORIGIN: Mexico (debated)Read more:History